rjoleary/backup/README.md

 # Backup

-Some friends were interested in how I do backups.
-Nothing special.
-Just a bunch of ad-hoc scripts.
+This repo contains Go scripts for personal backups.

+## Suggested settings for backup drive

-Disk format: LUKS + EXT4
+- Disk format: LUKS + EXT4
+  - `sudo apt-get install cryptsetup`
-Disk Name: Backup
+- Disk Name: Backup
-sudo apt-get install cryptsetup times are in utc (time is recorded at the *start* of the backup)
+- Times are in utc (time is recorded at the *start* of the backup)

 ## Dependencies

+Dependencies depend on what you intend to backup.

-- rsync
+- `sudo apt-get install rsync git mercurial`

+## Supported sources

+Code repositories

+- `github`: Backup public and private repos using token authentication.
+  - Metadata (stars, ...)
+  - Git repositories
+- `bitbucket`: Backup public and private repos using password authentication.
+  - Metadata
+  - Git repositories
+  - Mercurial repositories
+- `gitlab`: TODO
-- jq
+- `Google Drive`: TODO
+- `rsync`: Quickly sync files from source to destination.

 ## TODO

 - encrypt settings file for storing passwords
-- sources for:
-  - Github
-  - Gitlab
-  - Google Drive